 Temporary Custody in North Carolina

-In North Carolina, temporary custody is the initial appearance before a court to resolve the visitation schedule pending mediation and a permanent hearing.
+In North Carolina, temporary custody law is the initial appearance before a court to resolve the visitation schedule pending mediation and a permanent hearing.
 Temporary hearings are often limited in time and involve evidence as to the stability of the parties.
 The Judge will want to know the following to determine the best interest of the child:

 • What was the routine and parental roles of the parties before the action was filed?